PanzerPeter/NEURO/examples/README.md

-# NEURO Examples
+# NEURO Language Examples

-This directory contains example code demonstrating various features and use cases of the NEURO language.
+This directory contains various examples demonstrating the features and usage of the NEURO programming language.

+Each subdirectory focuses on a specific aspect:

+*   `basics/`: Fundamental syntax and operations.
+*   `data/`: Data loading, splitting, and manipulation.
+*   `mlp/`: Building Multi-Layer Perceptrons.
+*   `cnn/`: Building Convolutional Neural Networks.
+*   `training/`: Model training loops, optimizers, and loss functions.
+*   `types/`: Examples showcasing the type system.

+Refer to the individual files within these directories for specific code examples.

+**Note:** You can also experiment with NEURO code interactively using the REPL by running `python neuro.py` from the project root directory without any arguments.

 ## Directory Structure